TaxAssist Accountants: The franchise opportunity

 We provide franchisees with a marketing toolkit containing everything they need to run topical campaigns throughout the year.
 These toolkits include support with social media presence, PR, advert templates, initial and ongoing training, telemarketing and an unparalleled internet presence.
 These and other initiatives will generate inbound leads for our franchisees.

 How do you divide the regions?

-Each franchisee operate in an exclusive territory, based on population.
+Each franchisee operates in an exclusive territory, based on population.

 The perfect franchisee